antarctica/basdoc/README.md

 ``` bash
 quarto use template antarctica/basdoc
 ```
-This will install the extension in a new directory and create an template.qmd (automatically named after your new directory) file that you can use as a starting place for your presentation.
+This will install the extension in a new directory and create a `template.qmd` (automatically named after your new directory) file that you can use as a starting place for your presentation.

 ### Existing Directory
 To add the extension to an existing directory, you can use:
 ``` bash
 quarto add antarctica/basdoc
 ```
-This will add the extension to an existing directory, but will not provide you with an template.qmd file.
-Note that you may need to update the YAML headers in your existing qmd files to refer to `basdoc-revealjs`, matching template.qmd:
+This will add the extension to an existing directory, but will not provide you with a `template.qmd` file.
+Note that you will need to update the YAML headers in your existing qmd files (or `_quarto.yml`) to refer to `basdoc-revealjs`, matching template.qmd:

 ```yaml
 format: